Spain or Portugal? Which is the best Iberian destination?

 The nightlife of Spain vs Portugal

 When it comes to nightlife, Spain wins clearly.
-Spain is world-famous for its parties and nightlife while Portugal is only… average.
+Spain is world-famous for its parties and nightlife, while Portugal is only… average.

 Cordoba at night

-Nightlife in Cordoba Spain
+Night in Cordoba, Spain

 • Bacalhau à Bras